Lambikistan/aws-iot-intel/README.md

 ### Get AWS Credentials

 The AWS CLI is now installed.
-Create a new IAM user and get API credentials from the AWS Management Console by following steps in [Getting Set Up with the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html#cli-signup).
+Create a new IAM user and get API credentials from the AWS Management Console by following the steps in [Getting Set Up with the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html#cli-signup).
 After you have an access ID and key, configure the AWS CLI credentials by issuing the following command: